Keeping Up With Your Medical Appointments

 It is extremely important to keep track of your medical appointments while going through the Social Security appeal process.
 The Social Security Administration needs your medical history in order to correctly address your claim.

 If you have been denied at the DDS level, you may appeal to an Administrative Law Judge.
 It can take twelve to sixteen months before you are scheduled for a hearing with the Administrative Law Judge is set.
 You must keep track of your medical appointments during this time, so those records can be ordered and sent to the Social Security Administration for review by the Judge.
 You must know the name of the doctors that you have seen and the offices that the doctors were in.
 It is also very helpful to know the dates that you saw the doctors, so no records get overlooked.

 Complete and correct information regarding your medical history can be a great benefit throughout the initial claim and/or appeal process.

-For more information on the Social Security disability benefits and medical records, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on the Social Security disability benefits and medical records, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.